Salma Dam: Incidents

-Some Afghans believe that politicians in Iran were attempting to stop work on the dam project, which would reduce the flow of river water into neighbouring Iran.
+During the construction of the dam, some Afghans alleged that politicians in Iran were attempting to stop work on the dam project, which would reduce the flow of river water into neighbouring Iran.
 According to the local Afghan National Police of the area, the Iranian government is funding local Taliban members to oppose construction of the dam.
 In 2009, a parliamentarian from Kabul Province, Najibullah Kabuli accused Iran of interfering in the construction of the Salma Dam.

 When the governor of Chishti Sharif District, Abdulqudus Qayam, was killed along with five security officials in mid-January 2010, the Afghan media called it an insurgent attack.
 The Taliban accepted responsibility, but many in Herat saw it as part of a wider problem the province is having with Iran.
 Qayam had been instrumental in pushing the construction of the dam.

-In March 2013, the National Directorate of Security (NDS) claimed that Taliban's Quetta Shura attempted to blow up the Salma Dam with 1300 kg of explosives.
+In March 2013, the then-National Directorate of Security (NDS) claimed that Taliban's Quetta Shura attempted to blow up the Salma Dam with 1300 kg of explosives.
 According to NDS spokesman Shafiqullah Tahiri, "Mullah Abdul Ghani, a member of the Quetta Shura who plans suicide attacks, was behind the conspiracy".
 The explosives were discovered in a deserted area of the Pashtun Zarghun District of Herat Province, which were smuggled into the area from Balochistan, Pakistan.
 One person by the name of Sayed Gul was arrested.

-In 2021, some Taliban forces seized control of the dam.
-Many US troops are leaving the country or have left, making it very difficult for Afghanistan forces to defend the country.
-According to Khaama Press, rockets and artillery were fired by the Taliban at the dam, although it did not hit the dam.
+Several other unsuccessful attacks have been reported in the following years.